fabriziomiano/UzaiKeyFire/README.md

 ```
 python main.py --filepath /path/to/PDF_file
 ```
-This will assume by default a maximum number of words to plot `nwords = 20`.
+This will assume by default a maximum number of words to plot `nmaxwords = 20`.
-To modify the default setting, simply specify your preference by add the `--nwords` flag, e.g.
+To modify this setting, simply specify your preference by add the `--nwords` flag, e.g.
 ```
 python main.py --filepath /path/to/PDF_file --nmaxwords 25
 ```

 ### Considerations
-The tool is designed to run only on searchable PDF, namely PDF in which the text can be selected and copied.
+The tool is designed to run only on searchable PDF, namely PDF files in which the text can be selected and copied.
 That's it!

 ## Results
-Here there are the sample results obtained by running on a PDF of some proceedings I wrote a long time ago taken from [here](https://pos.sissa.it/282/856/pdf).
+Here there are the sample results obtained by running on a PDF of some proceedings I wrote a long time ago, taken from [here](https://pos.sissa.it/282/856/pdf).

 #### Top 20 keywords
 ![alt_text](https://raw.githubusercontent.com/fabriziomiano/UzaiKeyFire/master/sample/kwords_count.png)